intmus/inttheory22-23/_02-int-scales-keys/b1-intervals.md

 - _**Qualities**_: P = perfect, M = major, m = minor, A = augmented, d = diminished
 - _**Diatonic** intervals in the examples below_
-  - Major 3rd from the harmonic intervals
+  - Perfect unison(1) and major 3rd from the harmonic intervals
   - Major 2nd from the melodic intervals
-  - Major 6th from simple intervals
+  - Perfect unison(1) and major 6th from simple intervals
   - Perfect 15th and major 10th from the compound intervals
   - Minor 6th from the inversion pairs
 - _**Chromatic** intervals in the examples below_